Clinical-Genomics/cg/DEPLOYMENT.md

           1. `up`
      2. `bash update-cg-prod.sh`
-     3. make sure that installation was successful
+     3. Make sure that installation was successful

 11. Take a screenshot or copy log text and post as a comment on the PR.
 Screenshot should include environment and that it succeeded.